 Frustrated and angry, I originally set out to write a scathing satirical article about how people blame the media for creating mass hysteria when it’s ultimately up to you, the reader, to practice critical thinking and form your own course of action.
 Instead, here we are on this page.

 Turn off the news for a moment if you have to.
 Call your family and friends and check on them.
-Take advantage of a free meditation series, YouTube fitness routines, manga that have been made available free online, and art museums offering virtual galleries.
+Take advantage of a free meditation series, YouTube fitness routines, read manga made available free online and visit art museums offering virtual galleries.

 Of course, you should be washing your hands and exercising due diligence in not spreading the virus further.
 But don’t forget to protect your mental health.
 If all else fails, remember the cherry blossoms.